MolSSI/mmschema/.docs/source/examples.rst

 Examples
 ========

-Several examples of completed schema.
-As the input is duplicated in the output the corresponding input of these schema are the input fields alone.
+Several examples of completed schema are provided below.
-Effectively, this is all keys above the "provenance" field.
-For clarity, all array-based values have been truncated to four decimal places.
+For clarity, all array-based values have been truncated up to 4 decimal places.

 Water SPC Model
 ~~~~~~~~~~~~~~~~